-All responses return the official eBay time stamp in UTC/GMT (see eBay Types for information about UTC/GMT values).
+All responses return a timestamp (in UTC/GMT) to indicate when the response was generated.
+See eBay Types for information about UTC/GMT values.

-The time stamp indicates the time when eBay processed the request; it does not necessarily indicate the current eBay official eBay time.
-In particular, calls like GetCategories can return a cached response, so the time stamp may not be current.
+The timestamp indicates the time when eBay processed the request; it does not necessarily indicate the current time.
+For example, some calls like GetCategories can return a cached response, so the timestamp may not be current.

 Version and Build

-Use the Version and Build fields to determine the version of the schema and the specific software build that eBay used when processing the request and generating the response.
-In particular, Developer Technical Support may ask you for the Build value when you work with them to troubleshoot issues.
+The Version and Build fields respectively show the version of the schema and the specific software build that eBay used when processing the request and generating the response.
+Developer Technical Support may ask a developer for the Build value when troubleshooting issues.

 All responses return a standard Ack field that indicates the success, failure, or partial failure of a call.